 Betta fish lifespan will also increase if you keep them in the right community tank.

-It will also help if anything goes wrong with the already set up tank.
+It will also help if anything goes wrong with the tank that has already been set up.

-These things might make your work even harder for choosing the right tank mates for Betta.
-But there are a variety of fishes and even other species of Betta who you can keep together.
+These things might make your work even harder to choose the right Betta tank mates.
+But there are a variety of fishes and even other species of Betta that you can keep together.

-In this article, you will get all the fishes’ names to make the best companion with your Betta.
+In this article, you will get all the fish names to make the best companion with your Betta.
 So, please stick with us till the end.

 The Best Betta Tank Mates

-Here is the most awaited list of the best betta tank mates that will be the best companion.
-To know why keeping on reading –
+Here is the most awaited list of the best betta tank mates to be the best companion.
+To know why, keep on reading –

-• Tetra Different species of Tetras can make the best companion with the Bettas.
-It is especially because of their small size as they can reach up to 2 inches only.
+- Tetra—Different species of Tetras can make the best companions for Bettas.
+This is especially true because of their small size, which is limited to 2 inches.

-So, they don’t require a lot of space in the tank as well.
+So they don’t require a lot of space in the tank.

-They are non-aggressive and moves in a shoal.
+They are non-aggressive and move in a shoal.
 They won’t nip on the fin or tails of your Bettas as well.
 They will add variety with their appearance and active movements.

 The best species of Tetra that will go along peacefully with your Bettas are –